matrix-org/synapse/docs/ACME.md

 ## ACME setup

-Synapse v1.0 will require valid TLS certificates for communication between servers (port `8448` by default) in addition to those that are client-facing (port `443`).
-In the case that your `server_name` config variable is the same as the hostname that the client connects to, then the same certificate can be used between client and federation ports without issue.
-Synapse v0.99.0+ **will provision server-to-server certificates automatically for you for free** through [Let's Encrypt](https://letsencrypt.org/) if you tell it to.

 In order for Synapse to complete the ACME challenge to provision a certificate, it needs access to port 80.
 Typically listening on port 80 is